Kingston Park in China -Nǐ hǎo, Pet!

 In addition to this, Mrs Young and Miss Graham conducted research into areas of good practice in teaching and learning demonstrated by our partner school and they are currently trialling these new approaches in their maths lessons.
 We look forward to them sharing their results with all staff at a staff meeting in the near future.

-Furthermore, the trip has also provided the opportunity to develop international links that will be nurtured and built upon in the coming months.
+Furthermore, the trip has also provided the opportunity to develop international links that continue to be nurtured and built upon.
 Subsequently, KPPS has now entered into a reciprocal teaching partnership with Montpellier and Pao Tong Shu primary schools in Chengdu.
 This means all the teachers will have the opportunity to support and learn mastery approaches to maths from our Chinese colleagues.
-This may also include teaching exchanges, further joint studies into teaching pedagogy and webinars.
+This includes teaching exchanges, further joint studies into teaching pedagogy and webinars.
 The children at Kingston Park will have opportunities to converse with and share cultural experiences with the two schools, take part in comparative studies which identify the similarities and differences between living in Newcastle and Chengdu, and teach each other a new language.